-The implementation of the enforcement and compliance protocol continued in 2015-16 and was integral in gaining compliance in problematic or difficult situations.
-Thirty-eight written warnings were issued for waterworks and sewage works related infractions.
-Two ministerial orders were issued for sewage works related offences.
-Four charges were laid for drinking water related infractions, while two charges were laid for wastewater related infractions.
+The implementation of the enforcement and compliance protocol continued in 2016-17 and was integral in gaining compliance in problematic or difficult situations.
+Forty-two written warnings were issued for waterworks and sewage works related infractions.
+Two charges were laid for drinking water related infractions.
 There were three convictions registered.
-The nature of water and wastewater related infractions encountered during the reporting period are summarized in Table 12.
+The nature of water and wastewater related infractions encountered during the reporting period are summarized in Table 11.

-Table 12: Enforcement and Compliance Activities-Drinking Water/Wastewater 2015-16
+Table 11: Enforcement and Compliance Activities-Drinking Water/Wastewater 2016-17

-Infraction Written Warnings Issued Ministerial Orders issued Charges Laid Convictions Alternative Measures Failure to report upset condition at waterworks 5 2 1 Failure to report upset condition at sewage works 2 1 1 Failure to operate waterworks in accordance with permit to operate 3 Failure to operate sewage works in accordance with permit to operate 1 1 Construction on waterworks without permit 1 Construction on sewage works without permit 2 1 Failure to sample for constituents as required by permit (waterworks) 10 2 Fail to perform required sampling after sewage line break 1 1 1 Improper record keeping (waterworks) 4 No certified operator at waterworks 1 No certified operator at sewage works 1 Fail to perform monthly review of records (waterworks) 1 Fail to have a QA/QC policy in place (waterworks) 1 Fail to have backflow prevention device (sewage works) 1 Fail to have mechanically forced ventilation in sewage pumping station 1 High turbidity values in supplied water 1 Unlawful discharge of sewage 1 Fail to submit water systems assessment 1 Total 38 2 6 3
+Infraction Written Warnings Issued Ministerial Orders issued Charges Laid Convictions Alternative Measures Failure to report upset condition at waterworks 4 Failure to operate waterworks in accordance with permit to operate 2 1 Operate waterworks without permit 1 Construction on sewage works without permit 5 Failure to sample for constituents as required by permit (waterworks) 10 2 2 Fail to maintain adequate chlorine levels at waterworks 3 Fail to have continuous chlorination at waterworks 1 No certified operator at waterworks 2 Fail to supply annual notice to consumers (waterworks) 5 Fail to submit water systems assessment 9 Total 42 2 3